Skip to Main Content

 Full electric departments for French film and TV sets

-Here is how this works in practice.
-Our gaffers and electric crews are the same teams powering night-exteriors along the Seine, daylight interior beauty work in Marais ateliers, and high-key product builds in commercial studios at Aubervilliers and La Plaine Saint-Denis.
-Each booking includes a gaffer, best boy electric, and scaled spark team — single-shooter documentary in Bordeaux through to ten-spark night-ext units lighting cobblestones in Lyon's Vieux-Vieux or the docklands of Marseille.
-Gear is sourced direct from TSF Lumière, Transpalux, and Panavision Alga.
-So the kit list your DP signs off is the kit list on the truck the night before.
+Our gaffers and electric crews are the same teams that power night exteriors along the Seine, daylight interior beauty work in Marais ateliers, and high-key product builds in commercial studios at Aubervilliers and La Plaine Saint-Denis.
+Each booking has a gaffer, a best boy electric, and a scaled spark team — from a single-shooter documentary in Bordeaux up to ten-spark night units lighting cobblestones in Lyon's Vieux or the docklands of Marseille.
+Gear comes straight from TSF Lumière, Transpalux, and Panavision Alga, so the kit list your DP signs off is the kit list on the truck the night before.

-Here is the short of it.
-Crews speak fluent French and English, hold their CDD or service-provider compliance up to date with French labour and CMB safety standards, and arrive having read the call-sheet rather than the lighting plan alone.
-They run ARRI SkyPanel arrays, M-series HMIs, Aputure 1200d Pros, and Astera tubes on consistent colour science across set, and integrate cleanly with grip and rigging teams for practical-heavy looks through Haussmann interiors, Côte d'Azur exteriors, and Normandy coastal night work.
-One number, one accountable head of department, every department set up for the length of your French shoot.
+Crews speak fluent French and English, keep their CDD or service-provider compliance current with French labour and CMB safety standards, and arrive having read the whole call-sheet, not just the lighting plan.
+They run ARRI SkyPanel arrays, M-series HMIs, Aputure 1200d Pros, and Astera tubes on steady colour science across set, and they blend cleanly with grip and rigging teams for practical-heavy looks through Haussmann interiors, Côte d'Azur exteriors, and Normandy coastal night work.
+You get one number and one accountable head of department, and each department stays set up for the length of your French shoot.

 FAQ